concord-consortium/collaborative-learning/tool-tiles.md

 We also specify `ToolTileModel`, a general content model which is the base content model used by all tool tiles.
 This model contains a `content` property of type `ToolContentUnion`.
 This allows us to access the `content` property of `ToolTileModel` for any tile, cast it to the unique content model for that tile, and then access properties and methods specific to that tile type.

+### ToolMetadataModel

+Each tile content model can use a metadata model.
+This is used to store information that is shared across multiple instances of a document.
+It is also preserved across reloads.

+When a tool is registered it provides a metadata MST "class".
+When needed the metadata is looked up in a global map from tile id to metadata instance.
+If a metadata instance is not found, then one is created and added for this tile id.
+This code is in `tool-types.ts`.

+The metadata is provided to the tile content model via a `doPostCreate` action called on the tile content model.

+**NOTE**: If the same tile id is used in different documents, they will share the same metadata instance.
+This is uncommon with user created documents tile ids are random strings.
+When a document is copied its tile ids are updated to new random strings (**TODO** is this true?).
+However it can happen with authored content, and there is nothing preventing multiple documents from being stored in the database with duplicate tile ids.

 ## ToolTileComponent
 `ToolTileComponent` is a React component that serves as the main container for each tile.
 Tool tile types are used in `ToolTileComponent` to determine which tool component will be rendered (a tool component is the unique React parent component created for each tool tile type).
 A tool component for each tool tile type is imported into `ToolTileComponent` and conditionally rendered based on the tool tile type.
 ```typescript